Tiger Leaping Gorge

 Gingerly stepping along a trail swept with scree to allow an old fellow with a donkey to pass; resting atop a rock, exhausted, looking up to see the fading sunlight dance between snow-shrouded peaks, then down to see the lingering rays dancing on the rippling waters a thousand metres away; feeling utterly exhilarated.

-Straddling the remote Yúnnán–Sìchuān border, this lake remains a laid-back, idyllic place that makes for a great getaway, even with a rise in domestic tourism.
-The ascent to the lake, which sits at 2690m, is via a spectacular switchback road and the first sight of the 50 sq km body of water, surrounded by lushly forested slopes, will take your breath away.
+Straddling the remote Yúnnán–Sìchuān border, Lúgū Lake (泸沽湖; Lúgū Hú) is an absolutely idyllic place, even with the rise in domestic tourism.
+The ascent to the lake, which sits at 2690m, is via a spectacular switchback road and the first sight of the 50-sq-km body of water, surrounded by lushly forested slopes, will take your breath away.

-The main reason to come to the Nù Jiāng Valley is to visit this isolated, friendly village, set in a beautiful, wide and fertile bowl.
-Just 35km south of Tibet and close to Myanmar, it’s a great base for hikes into the surrounding mountains and valleys.
+The main reason to come to the Nù Jiāng Valley is to visit isolated, friendly Bǐngzhōngluò (丙中洛), a village set in a beautiful, wide and fertile bowl.
+Just 35km south of Tibet and close to Myanmar (Burma), it’s a great base for hikes into the surrounding mountains and valleys.
 The area is at its best in spring and early autumn.
 Don’t even think about coming in the winter.